Best places to stay in Krakow: discover why this Southern Polish city is one of the best destinations to visit in Central Europe

 For those with a more flexible budget, anything above 60 euros per person will give you the best of Krakow, including excellent restaurants and reasonably priced hotels.

-Krakow has a relatively mild climate year round, being the winter months the only exception.
-Since the city has a strong influx of tourists, some specific months and occasions should be avoided.
+Poland has a relatively mild climate year round, being the winter months the only exception.
+Since the region of Southern Poland has a strong influx of tourists, some specific months and occasions should be avoided.

 From late March to May the temperature is mild, and the city is not as crowded as it is in summer.
 The same applies to September and October, when the golden autumn leaves give the city a romantic and quaint aspect.
 These months have a moderate influx of tourists, which pushes accommodation prices down.